The Flask Mega-Tutorial Part XII: Dates and Times

 Timezone Hell

-Using Python on the server to render dates and times that are presented to users on their web browsers is really not a good idea.
-Consider the following example.
-I'm writing this at 4:06PM on June 28th, 2021.
-My timezone at the time I'm writing this is PDT (or UTC-7 if you prefer).
-Running in a Python interpreter I get the following:
+Using Python on the server to render dates and times that are presented to users on their web browsers is really not a good idea, because what the server considers to be its local time is not going to make sense for users that live in a different timezone.

 But there is an important problem with this approach.
-For users in different timezones, it will be awfully difficult to figure out when a post was made if they see times in the UTC timezone.
+For users in different locations, it will be awfully difficult to figure out when a post was made if they see times in the UTC timezone.
 They would need to know in advance that the times are in UTC so that they can mentally adjust the times to their own timezone.
-Imagine a user in the PDT timezone that posts something at 3:00pm, and immediately sees that the post appears with a 10:00pm UTC time, or to be more exact 22:00.
+Imagine a user in, say, the PDT timezone in the US West Coast that posts something at 3:00pm, and immediately sees that the post appears with a 10:00pm UTC time, or to be more exact 22:00.
 That is going to be very confusing.

 While standardizing the timestamps to UTC makes a lot of sense from the server's perspective, this creates a usability problem for users.
-The goal of this chapter is to address this problem while keeping all the timestamps that are managed by the server in the UTC timezone.
+The goal of this chapter is to present a solution that keeps all the timestamps that are managed by the server in the UTC timezone, without alienating users.

 Timezone Conversions

-The obvious solution to the problem is to convert all timestamps from the stored UTC units to the local time of each user.
+The obvious solution to the problem is to convert all timestamps from the stored UTC units to the local time of each user when they are rendered.
 This allows the server to continue using UTC for consistency, while an on-the-fly conversion tailored to each user solves the usability problem.
 The tricky part of this solution is to know the location of each user.

 Many websites have a configuration page where users can specify their timezone.
 This would require me to add a new page with a form in which I present users with a dropdown with the list of timezones.
 Users can be asked to enter their timezone when they access the site for the first time, as part of their registration.